 5.6 Taxes.
 The reporting and payment of any applicable taxes arising from your use of the Services is your responsibility.
 You agree to comply with any and all applicable tax laws in connection with your use of the Services, including without limitation, the reporting and payment of any taxes arising in connection with your Transactions made through the Services.

 6.1 Service Providers.
 We work with local banks and other third party outlets (each, a “Service Provider”) to make funds available to Recipients which may be made available by bank deposit, cash collection or other methods as we may describe via our Services.
 We try to provide current information on our website about the location, availability, and hours of our Service Providers.
 Please note that these may be subject to change without our knowing and we are not responsible for any inaccurate or incomplete information that may be posted on the website due to us being provided with inaccurate, incomplete or out of date information.
-We will cancel funds made available to Recipients by way of cash collection if they are not validly collected within 60 days of when they were first made available and to the extent possible, refund the amounts to the Funding Instrument used to send the payment (further subject to the timings and conditions set by our payment processing partners).
+We will cancel funds made available to Recipients by way of cash collection if they are not validly collected within 60 calendar days of when they were first made available and to the extent possible, refund the amounts to the Funding Instrument used to send the payment (further subject to the timings and conditions set by our payment processing partners).

 6.2 Verification.
 Recipients will be required to prove their identities before receiving funds by presenting valid identification.
 Also, Recipients may be required to provide a reference number or another similar identifier associated with their Transactions.
 The exact details required will depend on the Recipient’s Service Provider and which may be notified to you via our Service.